 - Pessimistic time: This is the longest foreseeable time it will take you to complete a task.

-- Most likely time: Assuming no major challenges present themselves, this is the time your activity should be completed.
+- Most likely time: Assuming no major challenges are present, this is when your activity should be completed.

-- Expected time: Accounting for problems (which are largely inevitable in construction anyway), this is an estimate of how long it will take you to complete the activity in question.
+- Expected time: Accounting for problems (which are largely inevitable in construction anyway), this estimates how long it will take you to complete the activity in question.

-With these, you’ll be able to communicate your intentions given a few different circumstances.
+With these, you can communicate your intentions given a few different circumstances.

 PERT disadvantages

 If you’re running multiple projects that share resources, a PERT chart won’t accurately convey that.
-PERT can also become quite complicated on projects involving thousands of interdependent tasks, increasing your expenses and maintenance efforts.
+PERT can also complicate projects involving thousands of interdependent tasks, increasing expenses and maintenance efforts.

-Your ability to provide accurate timelines for activity completion will also be limited by your previous expertise.
-Unless you have access to relevant and useful data, your predictions will likely be way off.
+Your previous expertise will also limit your ability to provide accurate timelines for activity completion.
+Without access to relevant and useful data, your predictions will likely be way off.

 As its name would suggest, resource-oriented scheduling puts your available tools at the forefront of planning project completion.
-The goal is to identify and address situations in which multiple parties will need access to resources at the same time.
+The goal is to identify and address situations where multiple parties need access to resources simultaneously.

 What is resource-oriented scheduling good for?

-As Chris Hendrickson of the Department of Civil and Environmental Engineering at Carnegie Mellon University writes, resource-oriented scheduling is ideal in situations where resources are limited yet essential for a project to be completed properly.
+As Chris Hendrickson of the Department of Civil and Environmental Engineering at Carnegie Mellon University writes, resource-oriented scheduling is ideal when resources are limited yet essential for a project to be completed properly.
 This is especially true when those resources are in high demand.

 Resource-oriented scheduling disadvantages